 Data Definition Language (DDL) statements, which are a part of SQL, are responsible for accomplishing these tasks.
 SQL is your steering wheel; it allows you to define the data you’re using however you need to define it.

 Once you’ve defined your data, you need to manage it.
 There is little use in maintaining a database if one cannot make any changes to it.
 With the help of Data Manipulation Language (DML) syntax elements, SQL can select, insert, delete, and update data records from a table in any database.

-With so much information stowed away in databases, protection of sensitive data is of paramount importance.
-In order to increase security, avoid misuse of data, and prevent unauthorized access to important data, SQL enables you to effectively control the access to such data in databases using one of its components, the Data Control Language (DCL).
+With so much information stowed away in databases, the protection of sensitive data is of paramount importance.
+To increase security, avoid misuse of data, and prevent unauthorized access to important data, SQL enables you to effectively control access to such data in databases using one of its components, the Data Control Language (DCL).
 With the DCL syntax, one can easily grant or revoke permissions to specific users to access or modify the database.

 The list does not end here, as these are only a few of the many uses of SQL options.
 Being the most widely used programming language with respect to databases, SQL is a huge concept and is extremely powerful.
 Its capabilities are far-reaching and deliver game-changing results, making everyone’s job a little easier.